Course Descriptions

 EPID-9999 Thesis Research

-This is a year long course.
+Students must choose between a thesis or capstone to fulfill their graduation requirements.
+The thesis is a year long course.
 A candidate for the Master of Science in Epidemiology is required to perform a study, a design of investigation, under the direction of a faculty advisory committee.
 All master’s students must identify an advisor/mentor who will help form the thesis advisory committee comprising a total of 2 faculty.
 A written thesis is required to be presented, as a poster on the established annual research symposium day for the Epidemiology Program.
 The thesis committee and mentor/advisor must sign off on the Master’s Thesis Reviewers Report once thesis has been successfully completed.

 Selected Electives